maikelroennau/naad/README.md

 ## Database setup
 - Download the csv files from the [database](http://stat-computing.org/dataexpo/2009/the-data.html)
 - Run the SQL script *database.sql* on *data* folder to create the database and import the csv files.
-- If necessary, add more sections of the code below to load more csv file.
-Add this in the indicated area on the script *database.sql*:
+- If necessary, add more sections of the code below to load more csv files.
+Add the code below in the indicated area on the script *database.sql*, changing the path and the filename:

 ```
 LOAD DATA LOCAL INFILE 'C:\\Path\\to\\the\\file\\1987.csv'
 INTO TABLE flights
-COLUMNS TERMINATED BY ','
+FIELDS TERMINATED BY ','
-OPTIONALLY ENCLOSED BY '"'
-ESCAPED BY '"'
 LINES TERMINATED BY '\n'
 IGNORE 1 LINES;
 ```
+- The code for loading the data of carriers and airports is already in the script, just change the path and the file name if necessary.

 ## References
 - [Proposal and requisits](https://github.com/selatotal/SistemasDistribuidos/blob/master/Trabalhos/201701/Trabalho2.md)
 - [Database](http://stat-computing.org/dataexpo/2009/the-data.html)